dshaw/proc/Readme.md

 ## Known limitations

-This was written for us to use at Voxer on Joyent.
-It has not been tested outside of SmartOS and I have no expectations that this should run on anything but some flavor of Solaris.
+This was written for Voxer to use on Joyent.
+It has not been tested outside of SmartOS and there really are no expectations that this should run on anything but some flavor of Solaris.
+I am open to having this module supporting Linux, too and I have talked to multiple people who would be interested in having that exist.
+I leave it up to you, the contributor, to decide if you'd rather contribute that to this module or run with it in your own module.

 ## usage